 Mr. Whimsy’s Summer of Surprises: Navigating Ice Cream Sales, Sun, and Setbacks

 But as we all know, running a business—especially one as weather-dependent as ice cream—comes with its fair share of twists and turns.
-Freak thunderstorms, equipment breakdowns, and the whims of customer demand are all lurking, threatening to melt away those profits.
+Freak storms, equipment breakdowns, and the whims of customer demand are all lurking, threatening to melt away those profits.

 Sunny Days or Stormy Skies?
 The Battle for 100 Days of Sales